 - In the 'PST List' dropdown, choose the required PST file.

-- The Status section shows if the migration was scheduled for that app and if it has completed or failed.
+- The Status section shows if the migration was scheduled for that app and if it is completed or failed.

 - A table containing the details of each folder along with the stats will also be displayed.